ECML PKDD: History

 on Principles and Practice of Knowledge Discovery in Databases (PKDD)", or in brief, "ECML/PKDD 2007", and both ECML and PKDD had their own conference proceedings.
 In 2008 the conferences were merged into one conference, and the division into traditional ECML topics and traditional PKDD topics was removed.

 The history of ECML dates back to 1986, when the European Working Session on Learning was first held.
 In 1993 the name of the conference was changed to European Conference on Machine Learning.

 PKDD was first organised in 1997.
 Originally PKDD stood for the European Symposium on Principles of Data Mining and Knowledge Discovery from Databases.
 The name European Conference on Principles and Practice of Knowledge Discovery in Databases was used since 1999.

+The conference remains highly competitive, consistently maintaining an average acceptance rate of around 25% for the main research track.